uffe/awesome-react-components/readme.md

 The user can navigate to several possible routes.
 I want to show him these possible routes.

 I'm open as to how.
-Classical ways, e.g. a list of "pages", are fine.
+Classical ways, e.g. a sidebar listing "pages", are fine.
 And creative ways as well, I'm open to use a creative/innovative way to show routes.

 What are menu/navigation libraries for React?*